-Pamela S. Dickson, MBA, associate vice president for Targeted Teams, views the Foundation’s role as “making change rather than making grants” and using its unique vantage point to leverage resources that can improve health and health care nationwide.
-She praises its focus on developing new strategies and partnerships to meet the challenges of moving our country to a culture of health.
-Previously the team leader for RWJF’s Disparities, Coverage, and Human Capital Teams, Dickson’s program activities focus on strengthening the factors necessary for a healthy America: healthy weight for all children, more Americans with health care coverage, increased value for the investments we make in health, and a strong and engaged health and health care leadership She believes the Foundation can be a catalyst for “making connections among forces, people, and groups in a way that no other sector can do.”
+Pamela S. Dickson, MBA, associate vice president for program staff, views the Foundation’s role as “making change rather than making grants” and using its unique vantage point to leverage resources that can improve health and health care nationwide.
+She praises its focus on developing new strategies and partnerships to meet the challenges of building a Culture of Health.
+Dickson served previously as the team leader for RWJF’s Disparities, Coverage, and Human Capital teams.
+She believes the Foundation can be a catalyst for “making connections among forces, people, and groups in a way that no other sector can do.”

 Before joining the Foundation in 1997, Dickson held several senior positions in New Jersey state government.
 In one of these roles, she served as assistant commissioner of the New Jersey Department of Health, supervising the state’s all-payer hospital rate-setting system and the health planning program.
 She describes the process of implementing the rate-payer initiative as an exciting challenge in containing hospital costs while increasing access to care and providing incentives for efficiency to the state’s hospitals.
 As director of health care reform initiatives, she worked closely with the governor’s office, the Department of Health, the Department of Human Services, and the Department of Insurance to implement New Jersey’s 1993 Health Care and Insurance Reform Legislation.